 Hot tip: there are more writing opportunities available in the “Subcategories” section of iFreelance.
 Maybe it’s a slow month, but when I checked out the freelancers’ haven, I didn’t see very many opportunities other than in the translation category.
 But that’s great news, if you’re a writer and a translator!

 #9 – BloggingPro

 BloggingPro looks like the child of Indeed and Working Nomads.
-There seem to be new gigs I haven’t seen anywhere else, and I know that in many writers’ forums I belong to, other writers frequently use this website.
+There seem to be new gigs I haven’t seen anywhere else, and I know that in many writers’ forums I belong to, this is one of the go-to freelance writing job boards.
 I like following what other writers do and learn from the best, and I’ve always had good experiences with Blogging Pro!